Is there any difference between GROUP BY and DISTINCT

 On the other side, GROUP BY is employed with aggregate functions to bundle rows that have identical values in certain columns and perform operations over these bundles:

-Key rule: Employ DISTINCT for unique rows; use GROUP BY when working with aggregates like COUNT
+Key rule: Employ DISTINCT for unique rows; use GROUP BY when working with aggregates like COUNT, SUM, AVG.

 SQL processing and execution plans